An epicurean adventure to: Pakistan

 Key ingredient notes and substitutions

-Or use your favourite parts using a whole chicken, skin and bones removed, 800g worth.
+Or, use your favourite parts from a whole chicken, skin and bones removed, totalling about 800g.

 The riper they are, the better!
-We like the sweeter varieties like Roma tomatoes.
+We prefer the sweeter varieties like Roma tomatoes.

 Red onion